 Eulonda Kay Lea is an award-winning filmmaker, screenwriter, and novelist.
 Her passion for diverse characters and complex themes are at the heart of her storytelling.
-With more than 19 years experience in federal law enforcement, she has a unique perspective which serves as a backdrop for many of the concepts and themes she explores in her work.
+With more than 19 years experience as a federal law enforcement Special Agent, her work ethic, strategic thought process, and high-level project management skillsets make her an invaluable partner.
+Her wide-ranging investigative and leadership experience give her a unique perspective and serve as a backdrop for many of the concepts and themes she explores in her work.

 Eulonda dove into filmmaking by volunteering on 48 Hour Film Projects, a competition in which films are written, shot, edited, and scored in 48 hours.
 These films are by no means Oscar quality; but, these trial by fire experiences ignited her love and appreciation for filmmaking.